KKOL (AM)

-By day, KKOL transmits 50,000 watts, the maximum for commercial AM radio stations in the U.S., but to protect other stations on 1300 AM from interference, at night it reduces power to 3,200 watts.
-It uses a directional antenna with a two-tower array.
-The transmitter is on North Madison Avenue on Bainbridge Island, co-located with KLFE 1590 AM.
+The transmitter site is on North Madison Avenue on Bainbridge Island, co-located with KLFE 1590 AM.
+By day, KKOL transmits 35,000 watts, using a two-tower array directional antenna.
+At night it switches to non-directional operation, but to protect other stations on 1300 AM from interference, it reduces power to 3,200 watts.

 History

 KDZE

 KKOL was first licensed, with the sequentially assigned call letters KDZE, on May 23, 1922.
 It was owned by the Rhodes Company Department Store at 1321 Second Avenue in Seattle.
 In the early days of broadcasting, some stations were owned by department stores and electronics stores, to promote the sale of receivers.

 C. B. Williams, the department store's advertising manager, coordinated the installation of the initial 50-watt transmitter.
 The station's glass-enclosed studio was located on the second floor of the store, where shoppers could observe its operation.

 At this time there was only a single wavelength, 360 meters (833 kHz) available for "entertainment" broadcasts, so KDZE was required to make a time-sharing agreement with the other stations already in operation.
-On June 23, Seattle stations were scheduled to operate from noon to 10:30 p.m., with KDZE assigned the 3:30 to 4:15 p.m time period.
+On June 23, Seattle stations were scheduled to operate from noon to 10:30 pm, with KDZE assigned the 3:30 to 4:15 p.m time period.

 In May 1923, the U.S. Commerce Department, which regulated radio at this time, made a range of frequencies available to "Class B" stations that had higher powers and better programming.
 The Seattle region was initially assigned 610 kHz, with 660 kHz assigned to Portland.
 These two assignments were soon swapped, and in the summer of 1923 KDZE moved to 660 kHz.